scipp/scippneutron/src/scippneutron/nexus/docs/our-interpretation-of-the-nexus-format.md

 ## Bin edges

-For `NXdetector` the NF defines a [time_of_flight](https://manual.nexusformat.org/classes/base_classes/NXdetector.html#nxdetector-time-of-flight-field) field, exceeding the data shape by one, i.e., it is meant as bin-edges.
+For [NXdetector](https://manual.nexusformat.org/classes/base_classes/NXdetector.html) the NF defines a [time_of_flight](https://manual.nexusformat.org/classes/base_classes/NXdetector.html#nxdetector-time-of-flight-field) field, exceeding the data shape by one, i.e., it is meant as bin-edges.
 `NXdata` does not appear to allow this explicitly.
 Since what is recorded in `NXdetector` may not actually be time-of-flight, in practice this coordinate may be named differently, e.g., `time_offset`.
 Therefore, we assume that this is valid in general, i.e., also for other axis tick labels (coordinates) that may be defined using the [`axes` attribute](https://manual.nexusformat.org/classes/base_classes/NXdata.html#nxdata-axes-attribute).

 ## Missing axis labels

-`NXdata` uses the [`axes` attribute](https://manual.nexusformat.org/classes/base_classes/NXdata.html#nxdata-axes-attribute) to define the names of fields that store coordinates for axes.
+[NX_data](https://manual.nexusformat.org/classes/base_classes/NX_data.html) uses the [`axes` attribute](https://manual.nexusformat.org/classes/base_classes/NXdata.html#nxdata-axes-attribute) to define the names of fields that store coordinates for axes.
 There is a legacy mechanism where the signal field has an [`axes` attribute](https://manual.nexusformat.org/classes/base_classes/NXdata.html#nxdata-data-axes-attribute) and this should not be used according to the NF.

 The `axes` attribute uses `'.'` to define an axis without coordinate field.